doubt72/doubtful/README.md

 A toy language interpreter.
 The third-most pointless thing I've ever done.

+No one will ever use this language.
+No one *should* ever use this language.

+Also, it's kinda got some weird bugs I haven't figured out.

 ## Why This?

 I was reading papers on compiler design, and uh, this happened.
 Although it's